2026 Young Company Camp

 Summer Teaching Artists

-Meet the amazing group of theatre artists who will be teaching and directing for Shakespeare Camp 2025
+As we put together our staff for summer 2026, meet the amazing group of theatre artists who directed and taught for Shakespeare Camp 2025.

 Nicolas Poler